A Student s T Continuous Random Variable

 Variance

-The variance of a Student's t random variable is well-defined only for and it is equal to
+The variance of a Student's t random variable is well-defined only for

 Proof